wing5wong/artisan-whs-static/source/_news/2020-01-02_holidaymakers-get-into-the-swim-of-things.md

 Blackstock is one of five lifeguards working at the pool, along with a manager.

-Xaviera Manley-Green is working her first summer at Whanganui East Pool.
+Former WHS student **Xaviera Manley-Green** is working her first summer at Whanganui East Pool.

 "I previously worked at the Hawera Aquatic Centre and I enjoyed that.

 "It was a great day yesterday and I think I'll enjoy working here for the summer."

-Otago law student Jeanne-Marie Bonnet is enjoying a Christmas break in her home town and making the most of the brilliant weather with a dip in her favourite pool.
+Otago law student **Jeanne-Marie Bonnet** is enjoying a Christmas break in her home town and making the most of the brilliant weather with a dip in her favourite pool.

 "The Splash Centre is great, but you can't beat a nice outdoor pool on a summer day," Bonnet said.

 "I've been coming here since I was at primary school and it's a nice, relaxing way to spend my holiday."

-The former Whanganui High School student plans to head back to Dunedin in mid-January to complete a summer school course on intellectual property law.
+**The former Whanganui High School student** plans to head back to Dunedin in mid-January to complete a summer school course on intellectual property law.

 "I hope to get quite a few swims in before I head back."